Changes to life circumstances, such as housing and finances, can have a significant impact on both your mental and physical health.

 This session lasts approximately 25 minutes and will give you the chance to talk about the difficulties you’re having.

 At the end of the call we will agree on a Wellbeing Pathway to help you.
+This is a plan of action that pulls on our knowledge of local services and common difficulties our clients experience.

 Local partners and teams